You can spend hours creating exceptional content... but without a real distribution strategy, it may simply never be seen.

 Remember: creating good content is only half the battle.

-The real challenge and opportunity lies in its distribution, so that it lands in front of the right people, when they are most receptive.
+The real challenge and opportunity lies in its strategic dissemination, so that it lands in front of the right people, when they are most receptive.

 This is where the game really begins.
 And it’s a game worth mastering!